 - The Wall Street Journal

-RAW Graphs claims to be the “missing link between spreadsheets and data visualization”.
-It’s a web app that offers a fairly easy-to-use copy and paste interface and sends out professional looking graphs.
+RAWGraphs claims to be the “missing link between spreadsheets and data visualization”.
+It’s a web app that offers a fairly easy-to-use copy and paste interface and sends out professional-looking graphs.
 One of its biggest selling points is that it’s free.
 Completely free.

 It also offers some other cool features like:

-- Compatible with Sketch, Adobe illustrator, and Inkscape
+- Compatible with Sketch, Adobe Illustrator, and Inkscape

 - No registration required

-If you are tossing up which data visualization tool to use (as you are reading this, there is a good chance you are!), Plotly offers some great samples.
+If you are tossing up which data visualization tools to use (as you are reading this, there is a good chance you are!), Plotly offers some great samples.
 This can give you an idea of what you can expect, and you can expect a lot.

 Used by organizations as diverse as the U.S. Airforce and Google, there is surely something you’ll find useful.
-They have a user-friendly web tool which means no installation for you.
+They have a user-friendly web tool which means no installation requirement for you.
 One thing I really like is you can post graphs directly to social media for your friends to interact with and explore.

 It’s possible to create interactive charts and collaborate with colleagues easily.
 Also for developers, there’s an API you can plug into for great customization and flexibility.

-Another cool of Plotly is the ability to upload a chart, and its data, with just a static image.
+Another cool feature of Plotly is the ability to upload a chart, and its data, with just a static image.
 That means you can simply scan a chart and Plotly will figure out what it means and the data behind it.
 Awesome!